foxglove/mcap/docs/specification/README.md

     0x89, M, C, A, P, 0x30, \r, \n

 > Note: The version byte (ASCII zero 0x30) following "MCAP" will be updated to 1 (0x31) upon ratification of this specification.
 Until then, backward compatibility is not guaranteed.

+The first record in every file must be a Header (op=0x01) and the last record must be a Footer (op=0x02).

 MCAP files may be **"chunked"** or **"unchunked"**.
 Chunked and unchunked files have different constraints on the layout of record types in the file.
 In chunked files, messages are grouped into optionally-compressed blocks of data before being written to disk.
 In an unchunked file, each message is written out uncompressed.
 See the diagrams below for clarity (the record types shown are described in the following section):